popovic-lab/nb-control/README.md

 # Use with VSCode

-Open a new workspace and the folder "nb-control/".
-Then open the file 'narrow_band_system_script.py'.
+Open a new workspace and the folder `nb-control/`.
+Then open the file `narrow_band_system_script.py`.

-The script should be configured in the "MeasParameters" dictionary and the "Phantom details - Reinforcing values" sections.
+The script should be configured in the `MeasParameters` dictionary and the `Phantom details - Reinforcing values` sections.

-The script should be manually edited after each mesurement, by uncommenting the appropriate lines and commenting (with a "#") the other lines in the calibration rounds and actual measurements lines.
+The script should be manually edited after each mesurement, by uncommenting the appropriate lines and commenting (with a `#`) the other lines in the calibration rounds and actual measurements lines.

 Before running the script, the USB hub should be connected between computer and narrowband system.
-The latter also needs to be powered on (ATTENTION to the voltages!).
+The latter also needs to be powered on (**ATTENTION** to the voltages!).

 To run the file in terminal, either click on the play button in the top-right side of the editor or right-click anywhere in the editor window and select 'Run Python file in terminal'.